padminimandal-livongo/data_structures/readme.md

 # Interview

+  This is a Spring Boot project with JUnit5 tests

   Clone the project and run `mvn clean install` Code will compile and run all the tests.

   Refer to Lucid Chart to comment on the flows